Jimmy99/echox/website/content/guide/ip-address.md

                                                     ↑ What your app will see
 ```

 In this case, use **first _untrustable_ IP reading from right**.
 Never use first one reading from left, as it is configurable by client.
 Here "trustable" means "you are sure the IP address belongs to your infrastructure".
-In above example, if `b` and `c` are trustable, the IP address of the client is `a` for both cases, never be `x`.
+In the above example, if `b` and `c` are trustable, the IP address of the client is `a` for both cases, and will never be `x`.

 In Echo, use `ExtractIPFromXFFHeader(...TrustOption)`.